 1. Author credentials (Tier 1 by measured impact)

-Presence AI ran a 90-day controlled study tracking 1,200 pages and 3,600 queries across ChatGPT, Perplexity, Google AI Overviews, and Gemini.
-The finding: pages with expert authors and documented credentials achieved a 72% AI citation rate.
-Pages with no author attribution achieved 25%.
-The 2.4x difference makes author attribution the single highest-impact actionable GEO tactic in the database.
+Pages with expert authors and documented credentials achieved a 72% AI citation rate, versus 25% for pages with no author attribution — the gap Presence AI reported as a 2.4x difference, and the reason E-E-A-T author attribution ranks as the single highest-impact actionable GEO tactic in the database.

 2. Branded web mentions (Tier 1 by predictive correlation)

-3. Content structure: headings and extractability
+3. Content structure: heading structure and extractability

-Microsoft's Bing documentation corroborates this: "strong descriptive headings are signals that help AI know where a complete idea starts and ends."
-Each H2 section should be independently extractable — it should make sense as a standalone answer to the sub-question it addresses.
+Microsoft's Bing documentation corroborates this: strong descriptive headings are signals that help AI know where a complete idea starts and ends.

 4. Specific, sourced claims with statistics